BSidesSF/bsidessf.github.io/_pages/ctf.md

 title: "Capture The Flag (CTF)"
 ---

-# CTF is coming back to BSidesSF 2019!
+# CTF is coming back to BSidesSF 2020!
-# Special thanks to Facebook for being our CTF Sponsor this year and to Google Cloud for providing hosting services.
+# Special thanks to Google Cloud for providing hosting services.

 ### E-mail ctf@bsidessf.org for questions.